 A well-researched and laid out business plan acts as a blueprint that you can follow as a guideline to launching and scaling your business, pivoting as your business needs change.
 Below is a business plan covering the most crucial and foundational steps to starting a drone business!

 As part of our drone business plan, we'll cover the legal basics, licensing, equipment, costs, and marketing.
-This blog will give you everything you need to start your own drone business and capture beautiful arial videos and photography.
+This blog will give you everything you need to start your own drone business and capture beautiful aerial videos and photography.

 Legally structuring your drone business should be the first official step in getting your venture launched.
 When starting your company, there are a few selections to choose from, including choosing to register as a sole proprietorship, limited liability company (LLC), or corporation.